l7mp/mc-wan/README.md

 This ServiceExport is compiled into the below standard Kubernetes [HTTPRoute](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRoute) resource, which we attach to the above Gateway.
+Note that the L4/L7 policies and WAN policies are applied on the importing side; the ingress gateway on the exporting side merely proxies all traffic of the service to the desired endpoints.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1beta1